-Phil and I are working through the ‘to do’ list provided by the people we are house sitting for in Melbourne.
+Phil and I are working through the ‘to do’ list provided by the people we are house sitting for in Melbourne, Ballarat is on the list.
 It is not a prescribed list, yet it has been useful to have some plans, otherwise we would just hang out in St Kilda most of the time, like we did last time.

 I have in the past tried to link music to my blog and when researching for an appropriate one for this post I found this.
 As a person who likes to travel, I really try not to be a travel bragger, and probably fail most of the time.
 I’ve not been everywhere, and it is not on my list.
 And we have all met travellers like this.